Formula Three: Championships and series

-Until the launch of the FIA Formula 3 Championship in 2019, there has never been a World Championship for Formula Three.
+Until the launch of the FIA Formula 3 Championship in 2019, there had never been a World Championship for Formula Three.
 In the 1970s and into the 1980s the European Formula Three Championship and British Formula 3 Championship (once one series had emerged from the competing British series in the 1970s) were the most prominent, with a number of future Formula One champions coming from them.
 France, Germany, and Italy also had important Formula Three series, but interest in these was originally subsidiary to national formulae – Formula Renault in France and Formula Super Vee in Germany.
 These nations eventually drifted towards Formula Three.
 The Italian series tended to attract older drivers who moved straight across from karting whereas in other nations drivers typically graduated to F3 after a couple of years in minor categories.
 The European series died out in the mid-1980s and the national series became correspondingly more important.
 For 2003, French and German F3, both suffering from a lack of competitive entrants, merged to recreate the Formula 3 Euro Series.

 Brazil's SudAm Formula Three Championship, which now has the most powerful engine of all Formula Three series, was known for producing excellent drivers who polished their skills in the British Formula 3 championship.
 Perhaps the most curious of all was the small All-Japan Formula Three Championship.
 Although few drivers spent a significant amount of time there, future stars such as Ralf Schumacher and Jacques Villeneuve scored victories there.
 An Asian series was established in 2001 and grew to produce past A1 drivers for Indonesia and Australia.

 Special races

-In addition to the many national series, Formula Three is known for major non-championship races typically including entries from the national series, the best-known of which is the FIA World Cup at Macau.
+In addition to the many national series, Formula Three is known for major non-championship races typically including entries from the national series, the best-known of which is the FIA Formula 3 World Cup (previously known as FIA Formula 3 Intercontinental Cup) at Macau.
 The first Formula Three Grand Prix of Macau was held in 1983 and won by Ayrton Senna.
 Michael Schumacher, David Coulthard, Ralf Schumacher, and Takuma Sato have also won there.
 The Formula Three Grand Prix of Macau traditionally marks the end of the Formula Three season, with drivers from almost every national series participating.

 Other major races include the Pau Grand Prix (from 1999 to 2006), the Masters of Formula 3 (traditionally held at Zandvoort), and the Korea Super Prix at Changwon.
 These events give fans in locations not visited by other major series a way to experience major international racing.

 The Monaco F3 Grand Prix held until 1997 was also a famous special race.
 It was restored in 2005 only, as a part of the F3 Euro Series.